MicrosoftDocs/azure-docs/articles/mobile-services-windows-dotnet-how-to-use-client-library.md

 Mobile Services supports authenticating and authorizing app users using a variety of external identity providers: Facebook, Google, Microsoft Account, and Twitter.
 You can set permissions on tables to restrict access for specific operations to only authenticated users.
 You can also use the identity of authenticated users to implement authorization rules in server scripts.
 For more information, see the "Get started with authentication" tutorial ([Windows Store][Windows Store authentication]/[Windows Phone][Windows Phone authentication])

 Two authentication flows are supported: a _server flow_ and a _client flow_.
-The server flow provides the simplest authentication experience, as it relies on the provider’s web authentication interface.
+The server flow provides the simplest authentication experience, as it relies on the provider???s web authentication interface.
 The client flow allows for deeper integration with device-specific capabilities as it relies on provider-specific device-specific SDKs.

 <h3>Server flow</h3>
 To have Mobile Services manage the authentication process in your Windows Store or Windows Phone app,